-Canada’s immigration continues to soar, as it welcomes more and more immigrants, with Metro Vancouver being one of the most popular destinations.
+Canada’s immigration continues to soar, as it welcomes more and more immigrants, with beautiful, Metro Vancouver in British Columbia being one of the most popular destinations.
 And this trend will not stop anytime soon.

 According to Eric Kaufmann, a professor at University of London, Birkbeck, seven of 10 Metro Vancouver residents will be visible minorities in less than two decades.